wfleurant/cjdns/doc/notes/build-on-windows.md

 CultureSpy worked out how to compile cjdns for Windows for Windows.
 So if you happen to use this broken ass OS and want to use cjdns....
+Tigusoft <info at tigusoft.pl> updated few details, as of 2015-11-11 it was tested on Windows 7 and works fine with current cjdns.

 # Building cjdns On Windows For Windows

 Install Cygwin from [here](https://cygwin.com/install.html)